 Justice Department says Russians hacked federal prosecutors

-WASHINGTON (AP) — The Russian hackers behind the massive SolarWinds cyberespionage campaign broke into the email accounts some of the most prominent federal prosecutors’ offices around the country last year, the Justice Department said Friday.
+WASHINGTON (AP) — The Russian hackers behind the massive SolarWinds cyberespionage campaign broke into the email accounts some of the most prominent federal prosecutors’ offices around the country last year, the Justice Department said.

 The department said 80% of Microsoft email accounts used by employees in the four U.S. attorney offices in New York were breached.
 All told, the Justice Department said 27 U.S. Attorney offices had at least one employee's email account compromised during the hacking campaign.